 During turtle nesting season, you’ll plenty of nests marked with yellow caution tape.
 This is an important nesting area.

-The park features shaded picnic areas and the small store for snacks, canoe and kayak rentals.
-Leashed pets are allowed in the park, but not on the beach.
+The park features shaded picnic areas and stand-up-paddleboard, canoe and kayak rentals.

 The park’s Whiskey Creek is a favorite paddling place — so shallow you can walk most of the 1.5 mile length.
 It’s lush with mangroves and a great spot to see birds and fish.